danpark487/personal-blog/2017-04-05_JS_execution_context_lexical_environment.md

-## Javascript Basics: The Execution Context and the Lexical Environment
+## JavaScript Basics: The Execution Context and the Lexical Environment
 ###### _What is actually happening when code is executed/functions are invoked?_

 A lot of the magic of code happens behind-the-scenes where the code is being compiled and interpreted.